reaperofchaos/JSONtoSQLBuilder/README.md

                      if option is not specified, program will prompt for this -o [FILENAME]        outputFile
                      specifies the filename for the output sqlfile.
                      If .sql is not included as an extension, it will be appended to the file name.
 If this option is not specified, the program will prompt for this.
 -table [TABLENAME]   table
-                     specifies the name of the table to insert the records into.if option is not specified, program will prompt for this
+                     specifies the name of the table to insert the records into.
+                     If option is not specified, program will prompt for this.
 -v  {on | off}       verbose
                      takes an option of **on** or **off**.
                      If set to on, it will output the records to the console.
 </pre>